 More and more experienced developers share their experiences of creating and maintaining big projects built or migrated to TypeScript.
-Most of them are really satisfied with the results.
+Most of them say they are really satisfied with the results.

-So, what makes TypeScript so attractive that makes it worth to take the following risks:
+So, what makes TypeScript so attractive and beneficial that makes it worth to take the following risks:

 - introducing a dependency to the project, that can be currently hyped up and soon gone